microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/Microsoft.Graph.Security.md

 Custodian sources that are included in the eDiscovery search.

 ### [Get-MgSecurityCaseEdiscoveryCaseSearchLastEstimateStatisticsOperation](Get-MgSecurityCaseEdiscoveryCaseSearchLastEstimateStatisticsOperation.md)
-Get the last ediscoveryEstimateOperation objects and their properties.
+The last estimate operation associated with the eDiscovery search.

 ### [Get-MgSecurityCaseEdiscoveryCaseSearchNoncustodialSource](Get-MgSecurityCaseEdiscoveryCaseSearchNoncustodialSource.md)
 noncustodialDataSource sources that are included in the eDiscovery search

 ### [Get-MgSecurityCaseEdiscoveryCaseSetting](Get-MgSecurityCaseEdiscoveryCaseSetting.md)
-Read the properties and relationships of an ediscoveryCaseSettings object.
+Returns a list of eDIscoverySettings objects in the case.

 ### [Get-MgSecurityCaseEdiscoveryCaseTag](Get-MgSecurityCaseEdiscoveryCaseTag.md)
 Returns a list of ediscoveryReviewTag objects associated to this case.